AMAIOLAMO/amaiolamo.github.io/_posts/2023-12-19-About-Test-Drive-Development.md

 - The real benefits of TDD only comes at a pretty late stage of development
 - The time and effort of using TDD is quite high compared to immediately write code and test it right after
 - Some systems aren't easily / near impossible to test and mock, examples are such like: Simulations, Randomness and or multi-threading. (although if systems are designed with decoupling in mind, these could still be potentially tested, it all depends on the design of the system)

+Have fun and stay tuned for the next blog, Cheers!